NBISweden/Knox-ePouta/reports/docs.md

 	-A neutron-linuxbri-sg-fallback -j DROP

-Finally, we observe that the openstack security rules, which we added in neutron, end up in the _incoming chain_.
+Finally, we observe that the openstack security rules, which we added in neutron, end up in the _incoming chain_ (which name starts with _neutron-linuxbri-_**i**).
 The DHCP traffic is allowed, along with `ping` and tcp traffic (on all ports), from the IP range `10.101.0.0/16`.
 Some specific neutron commands can allow other network ranges, and this is where the rules would appear.

 	[compute-node] # iptables -S neutron-linuxbri-ib83935a5-3
 	-N neutron-linuxbri-ib83935a5-3